Employee Rights No Fees Unless We Win

 Reimbursement of Work Expenses

-Similarly, an employee required to drive his own or another's vehicle in order to perform his work duties would also be entitled to reimbursement for those fuel expenses directly attributable to his work-related travel.
-If the employee uses the same vehicle for personal traveling, then there may be ambiguity in determining the amount owed to the employee by the employer.
-However, the employee would nevertheless be due a reasonable reimbursement for fuel spent in the discharge of his duties.Contact Us
+Similarly, an employee required to drive his vehicle in order to perform his work duties would also be entitled to reimbursement for fuel expenses directly attributable to his work-related travel.Employer-Required Educational Program or Training